Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Health & Emergency Information

-There are many pharmacies through-out the island and for minor problems the pharmacist can usually help.
-The staff are usually able to administer injections and help with most problems.
+There are many pharmacies throughout the island and for minor problems, the pharmacist can usually help.
+The staff is usually able to administer injections and help with most problems.
 They sell a wide variety of medicines and products.

-The Argostoli General Hospital is the primary health care facility of the island, providing both inpatient and outpatient care.
+The Argostoli General Hospital is the primary healthcare facility on the island, providing both inpatient and outpatient care.

 Souidias st., Argostoli